 Instead of "naming" the picture in your home page rotator, you can use the following code to ensure there is no label on your pictures:

 This code will not be displayed on your picture.
 By using this for the "name" you will be able to save the picture to the rotator without having a name presented on the picture.

-A teacher may choose to use another 3rd party website provider to host their web pages.
-To facilitate this, it's possible to redirect a teacher's school wires website home page to that preferred third-party provider.
+A teacher may choose to use another third-party website provider to host their web pages.
+To facilitate this, it's possible to redirect a teacher's Blackboard website home page to that preferred third-party provider.

 The steps are: